 Since the word ‘sweet’ has made its way into the definition of perfume, many assume perfume is exclusive to women.
 To an extent, this is true.
 Let’s see why.

-Difference between perfume and cologne – more than English terms
+Difference between cologne and perfume – more than English terms

-Cologne and perfume might be the same as the general public, but perfumers see them differently.
+You might first think there is no difference between cologne and perfume, but parfumeurs see them differently.
 The funny part is that even if cologne is a European term, it’s only used in North America.

 What is cologne?